-What insurance does an electrician need?
+What types of business insurance does an electrical contractor need?

 There are a variety of insurance policies that cover electrical businesses, including:

-General liability insurance
+General liability insurance for electricians

 General liability insurance covers claims of bodily injury, property damage and advertising injury.
 This policy will cover a settlement or judgment as well as your legal fees and court costs.